About the Pre-Course Orientation

 The programme aims to help us to:

-● Use mindfulness to relate in healthier ways to worry and feelings of anxiety and to better manage stressful situations in both work and home life
+● Use mindfulness to relate in healthier ways to chronic pain, worry and feelings of anxiety and to better manage stressful situations in both work/home life

 ● Become familiar with the workings of the mind, including the ways we avoid or get caught up in difficulties